Love Story (1970 film): In popular culture

 In 1971, the 20th episode of the fourth season of The Carol Burnett Show featured a take-off of the film called "Lovely Story", with Carol Burnett in the MacGraw role and Harvey Korman in the O'Neal role.
 The next year, they presented a "sequel" set in an alternate reality in which the MacGraw character lived, and became an annoyance to the O'Neal character, feigning illness whenever he threatened to leave her.

-The film's female protagonist has been credited with the spike in the baby name Jennifer in North America in 1970, launching it to the number 1 feminine given name.
-It would hold this position for 14 years.
+The film's female protagonist has been credited with the spike in popularity of the baby name Jennifer in North America in 1970, making it the most popular feminine given name for the next 14 years.

+The 2001 song "Dance with the Devil" by rapper Immortal Technique is built over a looping piano sample taken from the film's theme song.

-At the 2002 Winter Olympics in Salt Lake City, Canadian Pairs figure skaters Jamie Sale and David Pelletier skated their free skate to the film's theme, initially losing the gold medal in a now-infamous 2002 Winter Olympics figure skating scandal moment in sports history.
+At the 2002 Winter Olympics, Jamie Sale and David Pelletier skated their free skate to the film's theme, initially losing the gold medal in a now-infamous scandal.

-In 2020, the film's theme music was played during the funeral procession of Iranian General Qasem Soleimani.
+In 2020, the film's theme music was played during the funeral procession of Qasem Soleimani.

-In an interview at the 2022 Toronto International Film Festival, Taylor Swift cited Love Story as an inspiration for the autumnal set design of All Too Well: The Short Film.
+In an interview at the 2022 Toronto International Film Festival, Taylor Swift cited Love Story as an inspiration for the set design of All Too Well: The Short Film.